LaborCoinCreator/LaborCoin/final-launch/contracts/contract-map.md

-# Contract Map
+# LaborCoin Contract Map

 ## Overview

-This document describes how the deployed LaborCoin contracts interact with one another and how responsibilities are distributed throughout the protocol.
+This document describes how the deployed LaborCoin contracts interact and how responsibilities are distributed throughout the protocol.

-The LaborCoin architecture separates economic participation, governance participation, registration, treasury management, and governance execution into distinct components.
+The LaborCoin architecture separates economic participation, governance participation, registration, treasury custody, treasury execution, and governance decision-making into distinct components.

+This separation reduces concentration of authority, improves transparency, and allows each contract to perform a narrowly defined role within the ecosystem.

 ---